Nutrition and the Immune System

 Genetic differences between individuals lead to quantitative variations in dietary requirements for energy and nutrient needs, and to maintain health.
 Also, genetic defects may result in inborn errors of metabolism that affect one or more pathways involving nutrients or their metabolites.Â While minimal and maximal nutrient requirements have been established for most vitamins and trace mineral elements, optimum amounts for every individual cannot be assumed.Â Examples of important vitamin and mineral requirements in this regard include vitamin C, vitamin E and selenium, vitamin A, copper and vitamin B12.
 Similarly, a wide variation occurs in the energy needs of dogs depending on their breed, age, sex, and size.

 Nutritional factors that play an important role in immune function include zinc, selenium and vitamin E, vitamin B6 (pyridoxine), and linoleic acid.Â Deficiency of these compounds impairs both humoral as well as cell-mediated immunity.Â The requirement for essential nutrients increases during periods of rapid growth or reproduction and also may increase in geriatric individuals, because immune function and the bioavailability of these nutrients generally wanes with aging.Â As with any nutrient, however, excessive supplementation can lead to significant clinical problems, many of which are similar to the respective deficiency states of these ingredients.Â Supplementation with vitamins and minerals should not be viewed as a substitute for feeding premium quality fresh and/or commercial pet foods.
+Nutritional Supplements for Telomere Activity are important as well so make sure to include these in their diet.

 Synthetic antioxidants like butylated hydroxyanisole (BHA) and butylated hydroxy-toluene (BHT) have been used as preservatives in human and animal foods for more than 30 years.
 More recently pet food manufacturers preferred to use ethoxyquin, because of its excellent antioxidant qualities, high stability and reputed safety.Â But, significant controversy arose about the safety of ethoxyquin when chronically fed at permitted amounts in dog and cat foods.Â Toy breed dogs were particularly at risk because they ingest proportionately more food and preservative for their size in order to sustain their metabolic needs.